 Stock and Feral Animals

-A number of vertebrate pest species were identified in areas adjacent areas around the site for the Karuah East Project, including Feral Dog, Feral Rabbit, Feral Pig and Feral Cat; however, there was no evidence of disturbance from feral animals within the Lot 12 conservation area.
+A number of diggings have been observed in the southern half of the BOA area during previous site inspections.
+However, there was no evidence of disturbance from feral animals within the Lot 12 conservation area.

 Weeds